antonpup/Aurora/README.md

 * Support for per-key Logitech devices
 * Support for Razer Chroma devices
 * Support for per-key Corsair devices
+* Support for Cooler Master devices
+* Support for Clevo devices
+* Support for AtmoOrb
 * Support for popular online games: Dota 2, CS:GO, GTA 5, Rocket League, and Overwatch
 * Display volume percentage on the keyboard
 * Display CPU and Memory usage on the keyboard
+* Layering system for effects
-* Define custom zones with individual effects
+* Define custom layers with individual effects
 * Key selection via freeform region
 * Customizable “away from keyboard” effects
 * Set global peripheral brightness on the fly without having to leave your game
 * Completely turn off peripheral lights after a specific time
-* Interactive keyboard effects such as: Key Fade, Key Wave
+* Interactive keyboard effects such as: Key Fade, Key Wave, and Arrow Flow
 * Preview lighting effects without having to launch the game
 * Simultaneous support for different brands of RGB peripheral devices
 * Support for a wide range of models from all the top brands of RGB peripherals
 * Support for almost any Logitech LED and Razer Chroma supported games
-* Add other programs to define custom lighting zones for daytime and nighttime themes
+* Add other programs to define custom lighting layers for daytime and nighttime themes
 * Display shortcut keys with Shortcuts Assistant
 * Automatic updater
 * Ability to select your preferred keyboard layout and brand.
+* Ability to select your mouse, and it's orientation (left/right handed)
 * Import/Export for profile settings
-* Customizable gradient selections for color zones
+* Customizable gradient layers
 * Scripting support for custom lighitng effects & custom devices

 Dota 2 features